Iamvivek-gupta/interview/README.md

 # Generator Function
-- Generator is a special type of function in javascrpt that you  can pause and resume during execution.
+- Generator is a special type of function in javascrpt that you  can pause and resume during execution [](https://javascript.info/generators).

 example:
 function* myGenerator(){